 To prevent this from happening, sprinkle a little water on the leaves from time to time so that the plant remains moist.
 The leaves will also look more green and full if you do this regularly.

 It is very easy to overfertilize an Areca Palm.

-Areca Palms should be fertilized every two months during the growing season with a balanced, water-soluble fertilizer, made up at half the concentration recommended on the instructions.
+Areca Palms should be fertilized every two months during the growing season with a balanced, water-soluble fertilizer made up of half the concentration recommended in the instructions.

 6. Chlorinated Water

 Many indoor plants are sensitive to the type of water they receive.